retrocomputacion/retrobbs/readme.txt

 [MAIN] > Global BBS settings
   keys:
     bbsname     > Name of the BBS, in PETSCII format. menues      > Total number of menu pages, not counting the main menu page. ip          > IP V4 address on which the BBS will be accessible, default is 0.0.0.0
     port        > port number on which the BBS will be accessible. language    > language for remote texts, only partialy implemented as of 0.10 welcome     > Welcome message on connection, in PETSCII format. goodbye     > Log off message.
+    dateformat  > Format in which dates will be printed out, client side:
+                 0 = dd/mm/yyyy
+                 1 = mm/dd/yyyy
+                 2 = yyyy/mm/dd

+[BOARDS] > Settings for the available messaging boards
+  keys:
+    boardX      > (Where X > 0) Board name
+    boardXview  > Minimum userclass that can read messages in this board (0 = public) boardXpost  > Minimum userclass that can post messages in this board (No less than 1)

 [PATHS] > Directory paths to different BBS files, some are referenced in menu
           entry definitions.
 All paths must end with '/'.